insper-riscv/core/docs/en/reference/isa/index.md

 Add Upper Immediate.

-Shifts the immediate value 12 bits to the left, filling the lower 12 bits with zero, and adds it to the PC.
+Shifts the immediate value, which is the 20 most significant bits of the instruction, 12 bits to the left, filling the 12 least significant bits with zeros and adds it to the PC.
 Writes the result into register `rd`.

 #### Syntax